k4n474/Otemon_PathFinder/README.md

 At the beginning of development, we used a **HuskyLens** because it allowed us to implement object recognition relatively easily.
 However, we found limitations in both recognition accuracy and flexibility, so we decided to develop our own image recognition program from scratch.

 We use a **Raspberry Pi Camera Module 3 Wide** because of its excellent compatibility with the Raspberry Pi and its ability to capture images at high speed.
 Initially, we used the standard **Raspberry Pi Camera Module 3**, but its horizontal field of view was only about **66°**, causing obstacles to occasionally move outside the camera image.
 As a result, reliable obstacle avoidance was difficult.
-After replacing it with the **Camera Module 3 Wide**, the horizontal field of view increased to approximately **102°**, allowing the robot to detect obstacles much more reliably.
+After replacing it with the **Camera Module 3 Wide**(Jun.
+2026), the horizontal field of view increased to approximately **102°**, allowing the robot to detect obstacles much more reliably.

 The captured RGB image is first converted into the **HSV color space**.
 HSV consists of **Hue (color), Saturation, and Value (brightness)**, and is less affected by changes in lighting conditions than RGB.
 This enables the robot to distinguish red and green objects more reliably by using hue information.